Inductive charging

 The primary coil in the charger induces a current in the secondary coil in the device being charged.

-Inductive charging (also known as wireless charging or cordless charging) is a type of wireless power transfer.
+Inductive charging, also known as wireless charging or cordless charging, is a type of wireless power transfer.
 It uses electromagnetic induction to provide electricity to portable devices.
 Inductive charging is also used in vehicles, power tools, electric toothbrushes, and medical devices.
-The portable equipment can be placed near a charging station or inductive pad without needing to be precisely aligned or make electrical contact with a dock or plug.
+The equipment can be placed over an inductive pad free of any electrical contacts such as a dock or plug.